Evenwyne/programming-univbasics-3-method-return-values/README.md

 method, the assignment of a variable, or other anything in Ruby.
 Everything has a return value!

-For example, try pasting these lines into IRB (make sure to include parenthesis around strings):
+For example, try pasting these lines into IRB (make sure to include the double-quotes around the strings):

 | Code                  | Return Value   |
 |-----------------------|----------------|